 It’s that time of year again.
 Not just to get together with your family and enjoy the cooler weather, but to also round up some survival swag for your closest family and friends.
-When you need to get a gift for the avid survivalist of the group, we got your back with our countdown of the 12 best survival Christmas gifts in this crazy year of 2022.
+When you need to get a gift for the avid survivalist of the group, we have your back with our countdown of the 12 best survival Christmas gifts.

-Over the last year we have been taking notes on our favorite tools and gear that would make the best presents for anyone that like being a little more prepared than usual.
+Over the last year, we have been taking notes on our favorite tools and gear that would make the best presents for anyone who likes being a little more prepared than usual.
 Listed below are the results and the 12 best survival Christmas gifts you can get your hands on this season- in order of price from lowest to highest.

 Credit Card Fresnel Lens

 These things are fantastic stocking stuffers.
 They come three in a pack, and their great in any survival kit.
 Fresnel lens are super thin and effective as a fire-starting magnifying glass.
 They even made our list of the best magnifying glass fire starters.
 They make a great gift for anyone looking to get into survivalism, prepping, or even just camping.
 You can find it here:

 The Colter Co. reflective survival bandana is packed full of survival tips for easy reference in the field.
 It is high visibility, high quality, and was our top pick in our survival bandana roundup.

 Bandanas are ridiculously versatile in survival situations, so they make great gifts.
 They are a great addition to any survival kit, and this one takes it all a step further: